XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/model-based-predictive-maintenance-(pdm)-with-xmpro.md

 # Model Based Predictive Maintenance (PdM) With XMPro
 {% embed url="https://www.youtube.com/watch?v=rqN70ip1GPI" %}

 Discover the future of predictive maintenance with XMPro's Intelligent Digital Twin Suite (IDTS).
-Unplanned downtimes can be a significant setback, leading to high costs and compromised safety....
+Unplanned downtimes can be a significant setback, leading to high costs and compromised safety.
+With our model-based predictive maintenance solution, not only can industries move from reactive measures to predicting equipment failures, but they can also optimize output across assets, gain vital real-time information, and make informed decisions faster.
+Dive deep into how our solution integrates real-time sensor data with maintenance information, combines advanced AI and engineering calculations, and provides actionable insights.
+With the power of generative AI and user-friendly tools, XMPro IDTS is revolutionizing maintenance planning, shifting industries from merely reacting to problems to proactively anticipating them.
+Explore the functionalities, view real-world examples, and see how this can redefine your maintenance strategies.
+If you're keen on transforming your maintenance practices and maximizing efficiency, this is a must-watch!
+Need a starting point?
+Reach out to the XMPro team today.

+#PredictiveMaintenance #XMProIDTS #DigitalTwin #AssetManagement #MaintenanceTech #AIinMaintenance #IndustryInnovation #SmartMaintenance #RealTimeData #EngineeringAI #AssetOptimization #MaintenancePlanning #UnplannedDowntime #EfficiencyBoost #TechRevolution #AssetHealth #AnomalyDetection #RealTimeAlerts #MaintenanceSolutions #FutureOfMaintenance
 <details>
-<summary>Transcript</summary>Discover the future of predictive maintenance with XMPro's Intelligent Digital Twin Suite (IDTS).
-Unplanned downtimes can be a significant setback, leading to high costs and compromised safety....
-unplanned downtime remains a big
+<summary>Transcript</summary>unplanned downtime remains a big

 challenge for asset intensive Industries